ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

   - pandoc
   - rmarkdown
   - publication
+  - quarto
+  - markdown
-description: "How to solve your Pandoc problems thanks to documentation reading, experimentation"
+description: "How to solve your Pandoc problems thanks to documentation reading, experimentation... and a bit of experience 😅 "
 ---

-Pandoc by John MacFarlane is a really useful tool: for instance, rOpenSci community manager Yanina Bellini Saibene recently asked Maëlle whether she could convert a Google Document into a Quarto book.
+The Pandoc CLI by [John MacFarlane](https://johnmacfarlane.net/) is a really useful tool: for instance, rOpenSci community manager Yanina Bellini Saibene recently asked Maëlle whether she could convert a Google Document into a Quarto book.
 Maëlle solved the request with a combination of Pandoc (conversion from docx to HTML then to Markdown through [`pandoc::pandoc_convert()`](https://cderv.github.io/pandoc/reference/pandoc_convert.html)) and XPath.
 You can find the resulting experimental package [quartificate](https://github.com/ropenscilabs/quartificate) on GitHub.
-Pandoc is not only anecdotically useful: it's part of the [R Markdown](https://bookdown.org/yihui/rmarkdown-cookbook/) machinery, and powers [Quarto](https://quarto.org/).
+Pandoc is not only anecdotically useful: it's part of the [R Markdown](https://rmarkdown.rstudio.com/) machinery, and powers [Quarto](https://quarto.org/).
 So, whether you're juggling documents in various formats or simply trying to publish your reproducible analysis, you might have been using Pandoc, or maybe you _should_ be using Pandoc.

 Sometimes, all goes well, sometimes, you think of Pandoc because it seems to be the source of an error.